oguzaltan/Introduction-to-Deep-Learning-I2DL/README.md

 # Introduction to Deep Learning (IN2346)
-# Technical University Munich - WS 2024
+# Technical University of Munich - WS 2024

 ## 1. Python Setup